Azure/azure-storage-cpp/CONTRIBUTING.md

 ### Adding Features for All Platforms
 We strive to release each new feature for each of our environments at the same time.
 Therefore, we ask that all contributions be written for both Window and Linux.
 This includes testing work for both platforms as well.
+Because most of our code is written using standard C++11 and upon a cross-platform library Casablanca, we expect contributions are also using standard language and cross-platform libraries, so that it won't cause much effort for cross-platform support.

 ### Review Process
 We expect all guidelines to be met before accepting a pull request.
 As such, we will